 The University Library Committee (ULC) will consider all requests and will rank their recommendations for the Dean of the Libraries’ consideration.
 The ULC is a standing University committee and consists of appointed faculty members representing a variety of disciplines, students, and administrative and classified staff.

 For any proposals, which cannot adhere to the timetable and meet the selection criteria, the Dean of the Libraries will call a special meeting for consideration by ULC.

 Upon receiving ULC’s recommendations, the Dean of the Libraries will make final selections based on the recommendations and available funding.
-In all cases, applicants will be notified of the results in writing by the Assistant Dean of Collections and Digital Initiatives and a public announcement will follow.
+In all cases, applicants will be notified of the results in writing by the Assistant Dean of Collections and Digitization Strategies and a public announcement will follow.

-For additional information on the Endowment Fund or submission of proposals, contact: Janet Hulm, Assistant Dean for Collections and Digital Initiatives, (740) 597-1968, email@example.com.
+For additional information on the Endowment Fund or submission of proposals, contact: Janet Hulm, Assistant Dean for Collections and Digitization Strategies, (740) 597-1968, email@example.com.